 HSI = 1 if (d>0.5 & d<=5.2 & v>0 & v<=4.0) else 0

 This index, derived from “juvenile salmonid observations from 11 different northern California rivers,” was “developed for the California State Water Resources Control Board Voluntary Settlement Agreement and … agreed upon by a committee of interested stakeholders as part of the Voluntary Settlement Agreement process during a meeting held November 9, 2017.”
-It was previously applied by CBEC in the Yuba River Flow Effects Modeling Project.
+It was previously applied by cbec, Inc in the Yuba River Flow Effects Modeling Project1.

 HSIdepth = 1 if d<=6.56 else 0